osilander/simple-ONT-assembly/README.md

 # remove once installed
 rm Mambaforge-Linux-x86_64.sh
 ```
-You will likely have to restart your terminal window after this.
+You will likely have to restart your terminal window after this to get `mamba` working.

 ## Required Tools
 For read QC, trimming, visualisation, assembly, and annotation, we require a few tools.
 We can use `mamba` to install them.
 The syntax is realitvely simple.
 In this case we will install all into our base environment.